Discover Habit Stacking For Better Productivity

 Current daily routine or schedule – Is it busy / chaotic / does it have room for more?

-Current goals – personal or professional.
+Current goals – What goals do you have?
+These can be personal or professional.

 Time – What time do you actually have available.
 It's pointless planning new habits when you don't have the time to do them.

 - Morning Routines: Choose habits like meditation, listening to relevant podcasts, or adding journaling as part of your new and improved routine.
 These will enhance your mindset as well as setting you up well for the day ahead.
+How can you link these to your current established habits?

 - Physical Activity: Identify habits where you can link activities with a daily task.
 I do this every morning.
 I walk on my under desk walking pad for up to an hour and use that time to research or write a blog, admin tasks, watch some training, or listen to a podcast.
 As well as boosting my productivity by checking things off of my to-to list, it also helps to keep my movement up when I work from home at my desk most days.

-- Mindful Rest Breaks: Stack self care and rest habits to help break up the day and give your brain a much needed break.
+- Mindful Rest Breaks: Stack self-care and rest habits to help break up the day and give your brain a much needed break.
 You could do a short meditation or take a quick walk.
 Allowing yourself to totally switch off from data and information is a brilliant way to refresh your mind and enhance concentration and productivity.

 Other Examples: